 Select Yes from the Sync Catalog pop-up window.

-- Check the log file SMS_ISVUPDATES_SYNCAGENT.log and as per the log the DELL third-party software update sync completed successfully.
+- Check the log file SMS_ISVUPDATES_SYNCAGENT.log and as per the log, the DELL third-party software update sync was completed successfully.

 To confirm the update catalogs sync – Navigate to \Software Library\Overview\Software Updates\Third-Party Software Update Catalogs.

 Check the Last Sync Status column in the console.